kiprasmel/CodeshiftCommunity/community/@pipedrive__convention-ui-react/README.md

     specific purpose.
 -   _Codemod (noun)_ - a combination of transforms.
 	- technical notes:
+      -   so far, cui has 2 separate codemods - `cui5-js` & `cui5-css`.
-      -   there's only 1 codemod for cui so far - `cui5`, and it just combines various transforms with cui5-specific configurations.
+          -   both of them combine various transforms with cui5-specific configurations.
-      -   when we say "codemods" (plural) to outsiders, what we're referring to is transforms. (a PM or a designer don't need to know the difference, but for exploring the codebase, it's useful to know).
+          -   they [codemods] are separate because they need different parsers & tools to run them (jscodeshift vs postcss)
+          -   and you can run them selectively, but, conveniently, there's also a [`cui5` alias](../../shorthands.json) that runs both.
+      -   transforms are combined (composed) into what we call the codemod, which runs the transforms, one after another, on each source file. see e.g. [./src/5.0.0/codemod.ts](./src/5.0.0/codemod.ts).
+	  - these notes probably say say much on their own, until you get a chance to explore the codebase.
-          -   and exploring the codebase as a codemods consumer is something you very well could do - especially if you want to modify [some](./src/5.0.0/add-missing-jsx-attribute.config.cui-specific.ts) configuration, or disable [some](src/5.0.0/codemod.ts) transform. ideally, you'd reach out to the maintainers ofc, but not being afraid to tinker with the tools you use is always a welcome trait.
+		-   and exploring the codebase as a codemods consumer is something you very well could do - especially if you want to modify [some](./src/5.0.0/add-missing-jsx-attribute.config.cui-specific.ts) configuration, or disable [some](src/5.0.0/codemod.ts) transform. ideally, you'd reach out to the maintainers ofc, but not being afraid to tinker with the tools you use is good proof that you're a [real hacker](http://catb.org/jargon/html/index.html).
-      -   transforms are combined (composed) and ran together, one after another, on each file. see [./src/5.0.0/codemod.ts](./src/5.0.0/codemod.ts).

 ## Supported migrations (grouped by transformer)